studio1902/statamic-peak/docs/docs/features/page-builder.md

 | ![Page builder](/visuals/screenshots/page-builder.png) |

 ## Adding blocks
-Edit `resources/fieldsets/page_builder.yaml` to add blocks (preferably imports) to the fieldset.
+Add a block by using the [add block command](/features/commands.html#add-page-builder-block).
+Alternatively you could edit `resources/fieldsets/page_builder.yaml` to add blocks (preferably imports) to the fieldset.
 In `resources/views/default.antlers.html` you can see the blocks being loaded.
 Antlers will look in the `resources/views/page_builder/` folder for partials with the handle of your block.

 Peak ships with the following blocks: